 Running your business at a loss is normal if you’re starting out or growing fast.
-But if it continues, you may be in trouble.
+But if your business continues to lose money, it’s important to take steps to improve your finances.
 Here are warning signs to look out for and tips for getting back in the black.

-Unpaid debts and the impact they have on cash flow is one of the biggest risks your business can face.
-If you have no money coming in, you can’t pay your suppliers without going into debt or using up cash reserves.
+Unpaid debts impact your cash flow.
+It’s is one of the biggest risks your business can face.
+If you have little or no money coming in, you can’t pay your suppliers without going into debt or using up cash reserves.

 Sometimes business can be booming and you still have no money in the bank.
 The answer is to focus on getting paid in full and on time.